meb-team/PlasSuite/README.md

 bash plasmidome_scripts/PlasTaxo/PlasTaxo.sh --predicted_plasmids_dir resultsPlasPredict --predicted_plasmids_prefix myAssembly -o resultsPlasTaxo --prefix myAssembly
 ```

-This first 3 steps are done with all your assemblies.
+This first 3 steps has to be launch for all your assemblies.
 Then you can launch resistances genes treatment.
 To do that, you must create an input file with all your assemblies prefix.
 For example, the file `prefix.txt` which contains 3 lines for 3 assemblies :
 ```
 myAssembly
 myAssembly2